isinghrana/ai-starterkit-mymeds/chapter3/Readme.md

 1. Expand the menu on the Azure Portal by clicking the menu icon on top left corner and then click *+ Create a resource*

-2. The Azure Portal should show the New resouce creation screen
+2. The Azure Portal should show the New resource creation screen

 	a.
-Start typing *Function*, as you are typing *Function App* selection will be displayed below the textbox
+Start typing *Function*.
+As you are typing, *Function App* selection will be displayed below the textbox.

 	b.
-Select *Function App* and Function App creation screen is displayed
+Select *Function App* and Function App creation screen is displayed.

 	c.
-Click *Create* and Function App Details screen is displayed
+Click *Create* and Function App Details screen is displayed.

 	d.
 Enter the details - select the Resource Group created in Chapter 2.
 Enter a name for your function - which needs to be globally unique.
 (Add numbers like 123, 456, or whatever to make it unique.)
 Select a Region.
 (It's not necessary, but you should probably make it the same as your Resource Group's region.)
 Select *.Net Core* for Runtime stack.
 Leave the rest of the options with their default settings and click the *Review + create* button on the bottom left.